aristanetworks/avd-workshops/workshops/avd.md

     ```

 === "SITE1_NETWORK_PORTS"
     Our fabric would not be complete without connecting some devices to it.
 We define connected endpoints and port profiles in **group_vars/SITE1_NETWORKS_PORTS.yml**.
-Each endpoint's adapter defines which switch port(s) and port profile to use.
+Each endpoint adapter defines which switch port and port profile to use.
 In our lab, we have two hosts connected to the `site 1` fabric.
 The connected endpoints keys are used for logical separation and apply to interface descriptions.
 These variables are applied to spine and leaf nodes since they are a part of this nested inventory group.

     ``` yaml
     --8<--